10 Best Things to Do in Zion National Park

 4. Antelope Canyon Tour

-Antelope Canyon, and everything that Page, Arizona, has to offer, is only a two-hour drive away from Zion!
+That said, Antelope Canyon, and everything that Page, Arizona has to offer, is only a 1 hour, 45-minute drive away from the East Entrance in Zion!

 Read My Separate Post: Upper vs. Lower Antelope Canyon